José Craveirinha: Biography

 Craveirinha began his political activity at the Lourenço Marques African Association in the 1950s, an organization tolerated by the colonial Portuguese government, and later became its chairperson.
 He became involved in clandestine politics in this period, and became a member of a cell of FRELIMO, the leading movement for the liberation of Mozambique from Portuguese rule.
-He was imprisoned in solitary confinement by the fascist Portuguese PIDE régime in 1965, a year after his publication of his first collection of poetry, Chigubo.
+He was imprisoned in solitary confinement by the Portuguese PIDE police in 1965, a year after his publication of his first collection of poetry, Chigubo.
 He was released from prison in 1969.

 When FRELIMO seized power in 1974, was appointed vice-director of the national press.
 He was the first president of Association of Mozambican Writers (Associação dos Escritores Moçambicanos), and served from 1982 and 1987.
 The association established the José Craveirinha Prize for Literature (Prémio José Craveirinha de Literatura) in 2003.
 Craveirinha was awarded the Prémio Camões, the world's highest honour for Lusophone literature, in 1991.
 He is noted as the first African writer to win the prize.
 He was considered several times for the Nobel Prize for Literature.
 In 2003, Craveirinha was declared a "national hero" by President Joaquim Chissano of Mozambique, who praised Craveirinha's literary contribution to the fight against colonialism.

 Despite his literary acclaim, Craveirinha was hesitant to have his works appear in print, and a large body of his work from the pre- and post-colonial periods remains unpublished.
 His wife Maria died in October 1977.
 Craveirinha wrote numerous poems after her death that were first published under the title Maria in 1988, and in a much fuller form in a second edition in 1998.

 Craveirinha also played football and coached other athletes.
 He arranged an athletic scholarship in the United States for Maria de Lurdes Mutola, who won a gold medal in track and field at the Olympics in 2000, and his son Stelio also held the national long jump record.

 Craveirinha died at the age of 80 while undergoing treatment in Johannesburg, South Africa, in 2003.